springfall2008/batpred/README.md

   - **import_today** - GivTCP Imported energy today in Kwh (incrementing)
   - **export_today** - GivTCP Exported energy today in Kwh (incrementing)

-#### GE Cloud Data
+#### GivEnergy Cloud Data

-   If you have an issue with the GivTCP data you can get this historical data from the Givenergy cloud instead.
+   If you have an issue with the GivTCP data you can get this historical data from the GivEnergy cloud instead.
 This data is updated every 30 minutes

   - **ge_cloud_data**   - When True use the GE Cloud for data rather than load_today, import_today and export_today
   - **ge_cloud_serial** - Set the inverter serial number to use for the Cloud data